Mahwish-Lia/Structure-and-Theories-of-TVET/GOVET _German Dual VET system.md

 </div>

---{{1}}--
-The high retention rate of seventy-seven percent shows that companies view dual VET not just as a social responsibility, but as a strategic investment in their workforce.

 <div style="background: linear-gradient(135deg, #c8e6c9 0%, #a5d6a7 100%); padding: 20px; border-radius: 10px; margin-top: 20px; text-align: center; box-shadow: 0 4px 8px rgba(0,0,0,0.1);">